geoprism/Flyp/README.md

 # Flyp
-A social networking app at SBHacks
+A social networking app at SBHacks.
+April 22,2016